rockettheme/docs/Docs/joomla/platform/extensions.md

     4. **Find Updates and Purge Cache* This will scan your extensions for available updates.
 Purge cache will refresh your update cache.
 [22%, 20%, nw]
     5. **Options** Allows you to set update permissions and cache cycle times.
 [22%, 41%, nw]

-From there, you'll want to hit the **Find Updates** button (point 4) to get a complete list of extensions.
+From there, you will want to hit the **Find Updates** button (point 4) to get a complete list of extensions.

 Once a list of available updates appears, you can select them (point 2) and click **Update** (point 3).

 This should automatically update the selected extensions.

-If you have any extensions that are not compatible with the automatic update menu within Joomla, you'll want to consult the developer's site for instructions on how to manually update them.
+If you have any extensions that are not compatible with the automatic update menu within Joomla, you will want to consult the developer's site for instructions on how to manually update them.

 [joomla-templates]: templates.md
 [upload_extension1]: assets/upload_extension1.png